gsvic/G-LDA/README.md

 Instructions for deployment will be added soon!

 <h1>Contribution</h1>
-GreekLDA is a newly project and it is possible that it suffers from several issues.
+GreekLDA is a newly project and it may suffer from several issues.
 So feel free to share your ideas(and code) and contribute!